abhishek-kumar-code/Redfish_Public/Specification.md

 #### OEM Extensions

 OEMs can extend both messages and message registries.
 There are OEM sections defined in any individual message (per the message registry schema definition).
 Thus if OEMs wish to provide additional information or properties, this can be done using the OEM section.
 OEMs shall not supply additional message arguments beyond those in a standard message registry.
-OEMs may substitute their own message registry for the standard registry in order to provide the OEM section within the registry but shall not change the standard values (such as Messages) in such registries.
+OEMs may substitute their own message registry for the standard registry to provide the OEM section within the registry but shall not change the standard values (such as Messages) in such registries.

 ### Asynchronous operations

 Services that support asynchronous operations will implement the Task service and Task resource.

 The Task service is used to describe the service that handles tasks.
 It contains a Resource Collection of zero or more "Task" resources.
-The Task resource is used to describe a long-running operation that is spawned when a request will take longer than a few seconds, such as when a service is instantiated.
-Clients will poll the URI of the Task resource to determine when the operation has been completed and if it was successful.
+The Task resource is used to describe a long running operation that is spawned when a request will take longer than a few seconds, such as when a service is instantiated.
+Clients will poll the URI of the Task resource to determine when the operation has completed and if it was successful.

 The Task structure in the Redfish Schema contains the exact structure of a Task.
 The type of information it contains are start time, end time, task state, task status, and zero or more messages associated with the task.